deeplearning4j/deeplearning4j/windows.md

 * DeepLearning4J requires [Java 7](http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html) or above.

 * Due to our reliance on Jblas for CPUs, native bindings for Blas are required.
-You'll find them on [Lapack](http://icl.cs.utk.edu/lapack-for-windows/lapack/) will ask you if you have Intel compilers.
+You'll find them on [Lapack](http://icl.cs.utk.edu/lapack-for-windows/lapack/), which will ask you if you have Intel compilers.
 You do not.
-Instead, you will need to install [MinGW 32 bits](http://www.mingw.org/) (the download button is on the upper right) and then download the [Prebuilt dynamic libraries using Mingw](http://icl.cs.utk.edu/lapack-for-windows/lapack/#libraries_mingw).
+* Instead, you will need to install [MinGW 32 bits](http://www.mingw.org/) (the download button is on the upper right) and then download the [Prebuilt dynamic libraries using Mingw](http://icl.cs.utk.edu/lapack-for-windows/lapack/#libraries_mingw).
 Lapack offers the altervative of [VS Studio Solution](http://icl.cs.utk.edu/lapack-for-windows/lapack/#lapacke).
 You'll also want to look at the documentation for [Basic Linear Algebra Subprograms (BLAS)](http://www.netlib.org/blas/).
 Yes, it's all a big pain in the butt.
 We're working on it...

 * You can install DL4J either from source or from Maven central.
 Here are the **source** instructions.